echasnovski/mini.nvim/readmes/mini-pick.md

     -- Float window config (table or callable returning it) config = nil,

-    -- String to use as cursor in prompt prompt_cursor = '▏',
+    -- String to use as caret in prompt prompt_caret = '▏',

     -- String to use as prefix in prompt prompt_prefix = '> ',